nan-bean/dcnn-sv/README.md

 # DCNN-SV
 The DCNN-SV mainly focuses on session-independent speaker embedding learning using a dynamic convolution (DCNN) framework.

-We provide two types of DCNN implementations for speaker verification by using the TensorFlow and PyTorch deep learning toolkits:
+We provide both Tensorlfow and Pytorch implementation of DCNN framework for speaker verification:

 * The TensorFlow implementation is currently being organized.
 Relevant files will be stored in the "dcnn_tf" directory and the whole project is coming soon.